Jennie Moss, Founder & Managing Director, RETHINK EVENTS, UK

 – In practice, what percentage of consumers is using it to make more informed decisions about sustainably sourced food?

-Matus Maar, Managing Partner Ventures & Co-Founder, TALIS CAPITAL
+Matus Maar, Managing Partner Ventures & Co-Founder, TALIS CAPITAL, UK

 – How can retailers exploit the vast amounts of data they collect into valuable opportunities?